Xilinx/brevitas/docsrc/source/setup.rst

 Brevitas implements a small set of custom ``torch.autograd.Function`` both in Python and in C++.

 By default, the Python implementation is adopted.The C++ implementation is there to support end-to-end compilation of a training-time quantizer when the jit is enabled (with the env variable BREVITAS_JIT=1).
-This is because jit compilation of a custom Python ``torch.autograd.Function`` is currently not supported by PyTorch (as of version 1.8.1).
+This is because jit compilation of a custom Python ``torch.autograd.Function`` is currently not supported by PyTorch (as of LTS version 1.8.1).

 While end-to-end compilation of a quantizer can provide (very small) benefits in terms of training performances, it's almost never necessary, except for some distributed training scenarios with ``BREVITAS_JIT=1``.